The TV in the living room is just a small part of the overall picture for Thomson.

 The company positions itself as a supplier of everything in the video production chain — from acquisition to play-out —to help its customers create content in an efficient, cost-effective manner.

-“It’s not enough to just migrate to HD,” said Jacques Dunogué, senior executive vice president of the systems division at Thomson.
+“It’s not enough to just migrate to HD,” said Jacques Dunogué, senior executive vice president of the systems division at Thomson, speaking at the company's NAB press event.
 “Broadcasters need to tap into new revenues beyond HD and Thomson is leading the drive for production efficiency in the U.S.”

 The company touts its philosophy for extending these capabilities beyond television as “broadercasting.”